 2. Cholesterol-reducing spreads

-Spreads like Benecol and Flora ProActiv contain plant stanols/sterols, which have been proven to actively lower cholesterol.
-I haven’t tried Benecol spreads, but really like the taste of Flora ProActiv Buttery.
+Spreads like ‘Benecol’ and ‘Flora ProActiv’ contain plant stanols/sterols, which have been proven to actively lower cholesterol.
+I haven’t tried the Benecol spreads, but I really like the taste of ‘Flora ProActiv Buttery’.

-An easier way to get enough plant stanols/sterols in your daily diet is to have a cholesterol-reducing yoghurt drink, which are also part of the Benecol and Flora ProActiv product ranges.
+An easier way to get enough plant stanols/sterols in your daily diet is to have cholesterol-reducing yoghurt drinks, which are also part of the ‘Benecol’ and ‘Flora ProActiv’ product ranges.
 They contain 2g of plant stanols, which is the full daily amount required.
-I drank one of these every day when I wanted to quickly reduce my cholesterol last year, but don’t have them at the moment as Benecol isn’t recommended for pregnant women.
+I drank one of these every day to help lower my cholesterol.

-3. Light/low fat spreads
+3. Low fat spreads

 - Low fat cottage cheese

-- Peanut / almond butter
+- Peanut butter *

 * Make sure you use 100% nut varieties with no added sugar or oil.

 You could also try some new breakfast and lunch recipes that don’t include spreads, like these:-